Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Palma are positioned to serve the island's primary economic engines, including the city center, the Port of Palma, and the expansive hospitality sector across Mallorca.
-This proximity provides low-latency connectivity essential for hotel management systems, logistics, and retail point-of-sale platforms.
+Proximity To Key Business Districts Data centers in the Palma market are positioned to serve the primary economic zones of the island, including the city of Palma and major hospitality and logistics centers.
+This proximity is critical for delivering low-latency services to hotels, retailers, and financial service providers.

-Tax Advantage For Data Centers Spain does not currently offer tax incentives specifically for data center construction or operation.
-The primary financial advantage comes from operating within a standard, predictable corporate tax structure common to the European Union.
+Tax Advantage For Data Centers While Spain does not offer specific tax incentives for data centers, the country's general corporate tax structure is competitive within the European Union.
+Businesses can operate within a stable and well-defined regulatory framework.

 Natural Disaster Risk

-Palma has a low overall risk profile for natural disasters, with an INFORM Risk Score of 2.6 out of 10, as of September 2025.
-This stable environment is ideal for critical infrastructure requiring high availability.
+Based on the INFORM Risk Index, Palma has a low-risk profile for natural disasters, with an overall score of 2.6 out of 10 as of September 2025.
+This indicates a very stable environment for critical infrastructure.

-• River Flood: The highest individual risk factor.
+• River Flood: The highest individual risk factor, though still low.

-• Coastal Flood: A moderate consideration given the island location.
+• Coastal Flood: A consideration for any island location, with manageable risk levels.

-• Drought: A recurring environmental concern in the region.
+• Drought: A regional environmental concern throughout Southern Europe.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business